Comp 152 Project 5: Graphics

 - kill the enemy for 200 points.

-about this project please feel free to use anything in your book for
+this project please feel free to use anything in your book for this project.

-of the image files included are liscenced under the GPL: the short
+the image files included are licensed under the GPL: the short version,

-version, you can use them, but you don't own them, and if you ship a
+you can use them, but you don't own them, and if you ship a product using

 Extra Credit Possible:

-sounds into your program.
-For each of the major events (player shoots,
+into your program.
+For each of the major events (player shoots, player dies,

-player dies, player kills enemy, shot destroys part of the shield and
+player kills enemy, shot destroys part of the shield and enemy turns into

 For an extra 40 points: In the

-levels the chunks of the shield (and the holes when part of the shield
+chunks of the shield (and the holes when part of the shield was gone)

-was gone) rotated through different positions.
-For 40 points extra,
+rotated through different positions.
+For 40 points extra, make your shield

-Implement the 'zorlon cannon'.
-This was a large shot which would sit
+the 'zorlon cannon'.
+This was a large shot which would sit behind the player

 You must satisfy the following constraints on your program